Richard-Choooou/best-timeTool/README.md

 [download-url]: https://npmjs.org/package/best-calendar

 # Introduction
-this is a calendar lib, have not DOM, you can customization style by yourself
+this calendar lib encapsulation calendar's algorithm for get calendar data, have not DOM, you can customization style by yourself.

 # Installation
     $ npm i best-calendar --save